Disease Prevention in Women (cont.)

 Cancer of colon and rectum / polyps of colon and rectum

-Scientists believe that majority of the colon cancers develop from colon polyps (precancerous growths on the inner surface of the colon).
-After turning cancerous, the cells can then invade or spread (metastasize) to other parts of the body.
+Scientists believe that majority of the colon cancers develop from colonic polyps (precancerous growths on the inner surface of the colon).
+These tumors may become malignant, with the cells invading locally or spreading (metastasizing) to other parts of the body.

-- Colonoscopy: Colonoscopy allows visualization of the entire colon and is the most complete and thorough test, but often requires intravenous sedation, is much more expensive, and is not covered by some insurance for screening.
+- Colonoscopy: Colonoscopy allows visualization of the entire colon and is the most complete and thorough test.
+It requires intravenous sedation, is much more expensive, and is not covered by some insurance plans as a screening procedure.
 Although screening colonoscopies may have a slightly higher risk of complications than flexible sigmoidoscopies, both screening tests are very safe when performed by trained professionals.

 Who to test and how often

 All healthy subjects should have stool occult blood tests and flexible sigmoidoscopy at age 50, followed by stool occult blood annually and flexible sigmoidoscopy every five years.